Acceptable Use Policy

 Scope

 This policy applies to all users across the Enterprise’s technological environment and represents the minimum requirements for acceptable Information System use.
 Individual facilities and business units may require additional security controls, as needed.
-Users of Enterprise Information Systems includes any individual or system with access to Enterprise resources.
+Users of Enterprise Information Systems include any individual or system with access to Enterprise resources.

 Additionally, the Enterprise recognizes that secure and acceptable use of its communication resources is an integral part of its security program.
 Regulating the use of electronic communications, such as internet, email, social media, and telephones, is necessary to provide a safe environment for students, faculty, and staff as well as to protect the Enterprise from reputational loss.